Dr. Tracy Lachica Buenavista

 "Asian American Studies is important as a site to interrogate power, empower individuals and communities, and critically work together to transform oppressive structures.”

 - Ph.D.
-Education (Emphasis in Higher Education), University of California, Los Angeles, 2007.
+Education (Emphasis in Higher Education and Organizational Change), University of California, Los Angeles, 2007.

 - M.A.
 Education, University of California, Los Angeles, 2003.